The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: Introduction

 \section{Introduction}

-The study of the optical properties of system is of fundamental importance because their connection to the energy bands and wavefunctions serves as a probe of the electronic properties of quantum systems.
-In fact, before the advent of more modern techniques like ARPES, much information about the electronic states of a system were inferred from its optical response to an applied optical external field.
+The optical properties of a material, that is, its response to an applied time-dependent field, are of fundamental importance because their connection to the energy bands and wavefunctions serves as a probe of the electronic properties of quantum systems.
+In fact, before the advent of more modern techniques like ARPES~\cite{Sobota2021}, much information about the electronic states of a system were inferred from its optical response to an applied optical external field.

-On the theoretical realm, the Thomas-Reiche-Kuhn (TRK) sum rules~\cite{Barnett2012} for the optical susceptibility of a solid remain a crucial tool for validating calculation on optical susceptibilities.
-Similar to the sum rules in atoms~\cite{BransdenPAM}, the optical response of a periodic solid, this is its frequency-dependent optical susceptibility $\chil(\w)$, is constrained by the TRK sum rule, which relates the imaginary part of $\chil$ to the electron density $n_e$ of the material.
+On the theoretical realm, the Thomas-Reiche-Kuhn (TRK) sum rule~\cite{Barnett2012} for the optical susceptibility of solids remains a crucial tool for validating calculations of optical susceptibilities.
+Similar to the sum rules in atoms~\cite{BransdenPAM}, the optical response of a periodic solid, that is, its frequency-dependent optical susceptibility $\chil(\w)$, is constrained by the TRK sum rule, which relates the imaginary part of $\chil$ to the electron density $n_e$ of the material.
 In Gaussian units, this relation reads:

 where $\w$ is the light frequency, $m$ and $-e$ are the electron mass and charge, respectively.
-Equation~\eqref{eq:TRK} is customarily proved by a combination of the Kramers-Kronig relations and the high frequency limit of $\chil$, which can be obtained by using beautiful physical arguments~\cite{LandauEOCM,CallawayQTOTSS}, valid both for insulators, semiconductors and metals, emphasizing that at sufficiently high frequencies, all these materials behave the same.
+Equation~\eqref{eq:TRK} is customarily proved by a combination of the Kramers-Kronig relations (which connect the real and imaginary parts of $\chil$) and the high-frequency limit of $\chil$, that is obtained on purely physical grounds~\cite{LandauEOCM,CallawayQTOTSS}, and that is valid both for insulators and metals, showcasing the fact that at sufficiently high frequencies, there are not even quantitative differences between these two kinds of materials.
+The same procedure leads to similar sum rules for the nonlinear optical susceptibility~\cite{Bassani1991,Koutserimpas2025}.

 On another note, in the independent particle approximation (IPA), we can obtain expressions for the optical susceptibility, both linear and nonlinear, by solving the equation of motion of the density matrix in a perturbative way~\cite{Cabellos2009}.
-These equations have the disadvantage of being singular at frequencies close to zero, although it can be shown that this is a mathematical rather than physical feature: by using the properties of the Bloch wavefunction of the underlying material, we can show that the factors giving a singular behavior are in fact zero.
+The resulting equations are written in terms of the Bloch eigenstates and energy bands of the underlying material, but have the disadvantage of being singular at zero frequency although it can be shown that this is a mathematical rather than a physical feature: by using the properties of the Bloch eigenstates, we can show that the terms in $\chil$ giving a singular behavior are in fact zero.